lmerchant/convert_line_p_to_exchange/Readme.md

 The code takes a concatenated file composed of individual ctd files, identified by event numbers and station id, and converts each station to Exchange format with cast id, coming from incrementing event number, and station number.

-Have mapped parameter names in individual files to Exchange parameters and converted date format for this grouping to Exchange format for cruises 2007-2018.
-Due to parameter names possibly changing and any date formats changing, can't guarantee things will be the same for other years.
+I have mapped parameter names in individual files to Exchange parameters and converted date format for this grouping to Exchange format for cruises 2007-2018.
+Due to parameter names possibly changing and any date formats changing, I can't guarantee this program will work for other years.

 ## Location and type of data processed